awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - Encryption Context: If provided, this is the [input encryption context](#encryption-context).
   Otherwise, this is an empty encryption context.
 - Algorithm Suite: If provided, this is the [input algorithm suite](#algorithm-suite).
   Otherwise, this field is not included.
+- Max Plaintext Length: If the [input plaintext](#plaintext) has known length, this is the length of the plaintext.
+  If the input [plaintext](#plaintext) has unknown length and a [Plaintext Length Bound](#plaintext-length-bound) was provided, this is the [Plaintext Length Bound](#plaintext-length-bound).
+  Otherwise, this field is not included.

 The [algorithm suite](../framework/algorithm-suites.md) used in all aspects of this behavior MUST be the algorithm suite in the